We have 11 Regional Commissions throughout the state, which exponentially expand the reach of the state Commission’s work:

-Regional Commissions are comprised of 9-13 members those who have had prior experience working towards the improvement of the status of women, and exist to provide a positive and effective voice for women and girls in their respective regions.
+Regional Commissions are comprised of 9-13 volunteer members who have had prior experience working towards the improvement of the status of women, and exist to provide a positive and effective voice for women and girls in their respective regions.
 Commissioners are drawn from diverse racial, ethnic, religious, age, sexual orientation, gender identification, and socio-economic backgrounds throughout the state.

 Regional Commission's duties include: studying, reviewing and reporting on the status of women in the county; promoting and facilitating collaboration among local women’s organizations; recommending policies that benefit women to agencies, officers of the state, and local government; and holding fact-finding hearings and other public forums as it may deem necessary.
 Commissions meet at least 4 times a year, at the members’ discretion.

 Appointments to Regional Commissions are made by the state Commission - Massachusetts Commission on the Status of Women.

 Regional Commissioner Policies and Handbook

 Modeled after the MCSW, the 11 county and regional women’s commissions were legislatively created to study and report on the status of women and girls in their geographical areas, and to provide permanent and effective voices for women and girls.
 Each county and regional commission reports its findings annually to MCSW.